 Schools generate their annual report using the School Planning and Reporting Online (SPaRO) software.
-This software provides an online integrated process for schools to efficiently plan, self-assess and report.
-The SPaRO software is available to schools through the Department of Education staff portal.
+The SPaRO software platform is an integrated online process that schools use to efficiently plan, self-assess and report.
+SPaRO is available on the department's staff portal.

 SPaRO system requirements

-Schools should ensure that they are using the Department of Education's Standard Operating Environment (SOE).
+SPaRO requires the use of a browser such as Chrome, Microsoft Edge, Safari or Internet Explorer 11.
+Schools should ensure that they are using the department's Standard Operating Environment (SOE).
 Schools that do not have the latest operating system and associated software are advised to use the department's software catalogue to bring their machine/s into line with department standards.
-Schools should contact their field services IT team or EdConnect for assistance.
+Schools should contact their field services IT team or EDConnect for assistance.

 What do I need to do?

-Principals are able to assign three different levels of access to SPaRO through the Access Management Utility (AMU):
+Principals are able to assign 3 different levels of access to SPaRO through the access management utility (AMU):

-Access rights are not cumulative.
-Assign only one level of access per user.
+Access rights are not cumulative and a single level of access should be assigned per user.

 Publishing the annual report